 - Neural networks: Multi-layer perceptrons and back propagation

 - Neural networks: convolutional neural networks

 - Anatomy and training of a convolutional neural network in Tensorflow or PyTorch - network architecture, loss function, weight initialization, batch size, learning rate, epochs.

 - Examples paper and class

-D: Autonomous Decision Making: Introduction to Planning and Reinforcement Learning (4L) (G. Vinnicombe and A. Kendall)
+D: Autonomous Decision Making: Introduction to Planning and Reinforcement Learning (5L) (G. Vinnicombe and one Guest Lecture)